reside-ic/reside-ic.github.io/content/blog/youtrack-github.md

 best: false
 ---

-Like most technical teams we make extensive use of issue tracking software to manage our work.
+Like most technical teams we use an issue tracker to manage our work.
 Our tool of choice for this is [YouTrack](https://www.jetbrains.com/youtrack/).
 We also make extensive use of GitHub and to synchronise our workflow across the two platforms we name our git branches with YouTrack ticket ids, so every pull request corresponds to a ticket.
 This naming convention makes it easier to track work in progress across the two platforms,